abhishekakumar/machinelearning/README.md

 ### Testing

-Data from all the datasets under consideration in divided into training and testing, ranging from 10% training / 90% testing to 50% training / 50% testing.
+The datasets are divided into training sets and testing sets, ranging from 10% training / 90% testing to 50% training / 50% testing.
 The estimator and max_depth values are chosen based on the best accuracy score.
-We fit the Random Forests classifier on the training data and then try it on test data.
-The performance metric used is normalized accuracy_score.
-In this metric the set of labels produced must exactly match the corresponding set of label in its input.
+We fit the Random Forests classifier on the training data and then apply it to test data.
+The performance metric used is the normalized accuracy_score.
+In this metric, the set of labels produced must exactly match the corresponding set of labels in its input.
 The associated plot is displayed.

 ![Accuracy on Test Set](http://i.imgur.com/RRNrJ1v.png)